Basmalakh22/technical-questions-about-backend-/API.md

 ```php
 return new PostResource($post);
 ```

-## How do you secure APIs in Laravel?

-- Use HTTPS, middleware for authentication (`auth:sanctum`), validation for inputs, and rate limiting.

 ## What is the difference between Laravel Sanctum and Passport?
 When would you use each?